 JOB PURPOSE: The Site Manager is responsible for all aspects of site management, such as site use, supervising external contractors and ensuring all statutory inspections are completed in relation to the health and safety of the school site.
 The Site Manager manages the cleaning and caretaking team.

-ACCOUNTABLE TO: Headteacher /
+ACCOUNTABLE TO: Headteacher / School Business Manager

 SCALE: Band 6 Points 23 - 25